liaoqinwei/netas/README.md

 **Netas** doesn't test too much, it may still have bugs .

-The official version is 0.1.5, please do not use the version below 0.1.5 .
+Please choose the latest version first, others may have bugs .